thosoo/cellpose/docs/command.rst

     --train               train network using images in dir (not yet implemented)
-    --dir DIR             folder containing data to run or train on --img_filter IMG_FILTER
+    --dir DIR             folder containing data to run or train on --file file           file to run or train on --img_filter IMG_FILTER
                             end string for images to run on --use_gpu             use gpu if mxnet with cuda installed